Ultimate Mark

 —And that was Gundam.
 What did you think when you first heard about the project?

 At first, we began with planning meetings where we laid around discussing this and that.
-Then an original draft called a "Tomino Memo" was made and circulated.
+Then an original draft called a "Tomino memo" was made and circulated.
 I thought it would be a good story.
 It was a whole different dimension from the previous pro wrestling-like robot shows.
 But in fact, it was also a lot of work... (laughs) I still haven't forgotten how we poured all our energy into making the first episode.

 —Which character are you yourself most attached to?